ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

 # Action Tests

 In the previous section, we implemented our first action: `Transfer`.
-Although we carefully went over the implementation for `Transfer`, the only way to make sure that our implementation is correct is by testing it.

 In this section, we'll implement a series of action tests that aim to maximize testing coverage of `Transfer`.

 ## Structure of Action Tests